svx/mr.builder/README.md

 mr.builder
 ==========

-a tool to ceate virtual machines
+a tool to ceate virtual machines, based on Packer and VirtualBox